Extraction/Wisdom Tooth Removal

 We will begin by taking an X-ray of your mouth to check the condition of the tooth under your gums.
 You will then receive a local anesthesia to numb the extraction site.
 If you are particularly anxious, you can also receive a sedative.
 We will loosen the tooth using an elevator tool and remove it using forceps.

 Surgical extractions are necessary for teeth that have not erupted or have broken off at the gum line.
 This procedure involves cutting into your gums to access the tooth.
-If we are performing a surgical extraction on multiple teeth, such as in the case of impacted wisdom teeth, you may need a general anesthetic.
-This will mean that you are unconscious for the entire procedure.
+If we are performing a surgical extraction on multiple teeth, such as in the case of impacted wisdom teeth, you may need a general anesthetic, meaning you will be unconscious for the entire procedure.